 She was also active in the YWCA, quite a progressive organization during that period just as it is today.
 Besides championing racial integration, the YW also lent support to Japanese families who were incarcerated during the war.
 Her involvement in the YW got Flo out of Yakima to meetings across Washington State and in the big cities of Chicago and Columbus, widening her worldview.

 Flo’s father, Ben Wick, overlapped with William O. Douglas for a year in 1921-22 when they both taught at Yakima High School.
 Flo may have known Douglas as a child.
 She would have been nine years old when he got fed up with teaching school in Yakima and and left to make his fortune in the East.
-Flo admired Douglas greatly and I believe she shared his politics, which were shaped by class.
+In any case, Flo admired Douglas greatly and I believe she shared his politics, which were shaped by class.
 He grew up fatherless and poor.
 When discussing how his personal experiences influenced his view of the law, Douglas said, “I worked among the very, very poor, the migrant laborers, the Chicanos and the IWWs who I saw being shot at by the police.
 I saw cruelty and hardness, and my impulse was to be a force in other developments in the law.”

 He was no communist either but he did defend the concept of revolution in a 1969 screed.
 He is famously quoted in Points of Rebellion: “We must realize that today’s Establishment is the new George III.
 Whether it will continue to adhere to his tactics, we do not know.
 If it does, the redress, honored in tradition, is also revolution.”
 He survived two impeachment attempts.

-When I asked my civil rights lawyer friend Judy about Douglas she said, “Legal standing for trees!”
+When I asked my lawyer friend Judy about Douglas she said, “Legal standing for trees!”
 He was famous for defending nature and the environment, often in dissenting opinions.
 She added, “I wish he was still on the court.
 God help us now.”

 Douglas returned to our hometown later in his life and Flo and I ran into him and his wife Cathy in the 1970s.
 We had decided to splurge on lunch at the Larson Building, the town’s only high-rise, an elegant Art Deco architectural gem built in 1931.
-She spotted them as we walked into the lobby.
+We spotted them as we walked into the lobby.
 “Justice Douglas, Justice Douglas,” my mother entreated as she ran up to him.
 He graciously remembered her father.

 The wartime internment of Japanese did not happen in a vacuum.
 Finally, after decades of domestic terrorism, the American Legion and its ilk got their way.
 In June 1942, 1061 Japanese were evacuated from the valley, sent by rail to a processing center at the Portland livestock grounds, and then incarcerated at Heart Mountain, Wyoming for the remainder of the war—800 miles from home.
-Only a few resettled in the Yakima Valley.
+Only a few resettled in the Yakima valley.

 One of my heroes, the labor organizer Sister Addie Wyatt said, “If you don’t know where you come from, you don’t know where you’re going.”